Providing Emergency Relief to Frontline Internally Displaced Ukrainians

 Since March 2022, CNG has:

-• offered both temporary and permanent shelter to over 2,000 people;
+• offered both temporary and permanent shelter to around 2,000 people;

 How to support this project?